MarcelHB/devguide/book.md

 * [ISO/IEC 27002](https://www.iso.org/obp/ui/#iso:std:iso-iec:27002:ed-2:v1:en) (excerpt): Probably everything you need to formally know about IT security.
 * [CVE](https://cve.mitre.org/cve/search_cve_list.html) (Common Vulnerabilities and Exposures): A database to refer to disclosed security incidents by some _CVE number_.
 It is one such database among others (_security advisory databases_) but it is likely the most common one to use when looking for vulnerabilities in IT products.

-There are many concepts a software engineer needs to know when remotly touching topics subject to security.
+There are many concepts a software engineer needs to know when remotly touching topics subject to security:

 * _Cryptographic hash functions_: While a _hash function_ maps data into a fixed range of values, _cryptographic hash functions_ do the same while matching some security requirements:
   * There is no known way to produce collisions, and finding some is infeasibly expensive by brute force.